joelagnel/joelfernandes.org/teaching/index.markdown

 to the student's needs.
 I strongly believe teaching is re-learning!
 My style is often practical as I have both industry and academic experiences.

-The following are classes I teach:
+The following include but are not limited to the classes I teach:

 * Computer Architecture.